America’s Sacred Story: The True Story of the Pilgrims

 AWAKEN: Most history studies of the Pilgrims stop at Thanksgiving.
 What happened to the Pilgrims after that?

 STONE: The colony grows, so in 1621, another ship called The Fortune comes.
 In 1623, The Anne and The Little James come, bringing more people from England but also more members of the Holland congregation over to the New World, so the plantation expanded.
-As they expand, they purchase land from the Native Americans.
+As they expand, they purchased land from the Native Americans.

 In 1630, the city of Boston is founded by Gov. John Winthrop.
-Gov. Winthrop gave the famous sermon on Christian charity where he coined that phrase that we shall be the “shining city upon a hill.”
+Gov. Winthrop gave the famous sermon on Christian charity where he coined the phrase that we shall be the “shining city upon a hill.”
 So Boston is founded as a Puritan society.
-After a number of years trying to purify the Church of England, (the Puritans) decide to come to the New World and establish a state church.
-The Puritans of Boston and the Pilgrims of Plymouth began to settle the Massachusetts area.
+After a number of years of trying to purify the Church of England, (the Puritans) decided to come to the New World and establish a state church.
+The Puritans of Boston and the Pilgrims of Plymouth began to settle in the Massachusetts area.
 And over the next few decades, there is just more growth.
-1630 to 1640 is known as the great migration, where thousands of English people come over to the New World.
+1630 to 1640 is known as the great migration, where thousands of English people came over to the New World.
 By 1690, the Plymouth Colony is dissolved into what becomes New England.
 The Massachusetts Bay Colony is what makes up the modern state of Massachusetts today.